 - Composing and sending a Late Payment Demand to your current debtor(s), including calculating applicable interest, compensation and costs of recovery

-- Issuing court proceedings, obtaining and enforcing judgment if necessary
+- Issuing court proceedings, obtaining and enforcing judgement if necessary

 As one of the South’s leading law firms, Trethowans is here to provide you with the expert legal advice and guidance you need on all matters relating to the late payment of commercial debts.
-Simply call us on 0800 2800 421 and we’ll be happy to answer any questions and discuss your case.
+Simply call us on 0800 2800 421 or get in touch here and we’ll be happy to answer any questions and discuss your case.